Make the best of one day stay in the Sanctuary of Our Lady of Fatima, Portugal – What you absolutely have to see and attend!

 - The Archives – with 1000s of photographs from history.
 You can also see the site of Fatima Sanctuary they have I wide collection there.

 - The big manufacture in Fatima of sacred objects.

 - Stations of the Cross.
 From Cova de Iria to the Aljustrel.

-- Parish church, where the seers were baptised.
+- Parish church, where the seers were baptized.

-- The two Wax museums, the one of the life of Jesus Christ is just awesome.
+- The two Wax museums, one of the life of Jesus Christ is just awesome.

 - Night Eucharist Adoration.